usnistgov/OSCAL/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+# User Story:

-A clear and concise description of what the problem is.
+As an OSCAL {stakeholder}, I ... provide a clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I need to be able to do [...]

-**Describe the solution you'd like**
+## Goals:

 A clear and concise description of what you want to happen.
+This should be outcome focused.
+Include concise description of any alternative solutions or features you've considered.
+Feel free to include screenshots or examples about the feature request here.

-**Describe alternatives you've considered**
+## Dependencies:

-A clear and concise description of any alternative solutions or features you've considered.
+Describe any previous issues or related work that must be completed to start or complete this issue.

-**Additional context**
+## Acceptance Criteria

-Add any other context or screenshots about the feature request here.
+Describe what must be completed for this issue to be considered resolved.